digvijaygole777/Bank-Marketing-Analysis/README.md

 # TODO
 Our next steps include:
-Implementing machine learning algorithms to predict if the client will subscribe term deposit i.e variable y.
+Implementing classification algorithms to predict whether the client will subscribe term deposit or not i.e variable y.

 # Contact
 Aniruddha Sudhindra Shirahatti - ashiraha@uncc.edu